metamath/lamp-guide/docs/11/index.md

      ( 1 / ( cot ` A ) ) = ( 1 / ( ( cos ` A ) / ( sin ` A ) ) ) )
 ~~~~

-> When you're done, press
+> When you're done, click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

 Clearly we're going to need to simplify the reciprocal of the cosine